-What is Daily Compound Interest?
+What Is Daily Compound Interest?

-Daily compounded interest means interest is accumulated on daily basis and is calculated by charging interest on principal plus interest earned on a daily basis and therefore, it be higher than interest compounded on monthly/quarterly basis due to high frequency of compounding.
+Daily compounded interest means interest is accumulated daily and is calculated by charging interest on principal plus interest earned daily; therefore, it is higher than interest compounded on a monthly/quarterly basis due to the high frequency of compounding.

 - A=Daily compound rate

 - N=Time period

 Generally, when someone deposits money in the bank, the bank pays interest to the investor in quarterly interest.
 But when someone lends money from the banks, the banks charge the interest from the person who has taken the loan in daily compounding interest.
 This scenario is mostly applicable in the case of credit cards.

 Thus, we see that financial institutions often use this method of daily compound interest equation for their own benefit so that their profitability increases, and they have more funds at their disposal for lending.
 This leads to good financial stability and an increase in the customer base for lending.
 But as mentioned above, very often, investments are not subject to daily compounding, proving a loss for the investors.
 From here we can see that financial institutions use this method for double gain from both sides.

 Let us look at some suitable examples to understand the concept of daily compound interest accounts in details.